huqianghui/spring-cloud/Exercise tutorial.md

 </dependency>
 ```

-### 2. Delete the eureka server and original config server code but keep the config files in the shared folder(./spring-cloud-example-step2/spring-config-server/src/main/resources/shared)
+### 2. Delete the eureka server and original config server code but keep the config files in the shared folder: './spring-config-server/src/main/resources/shared'

 Remove the spring-config-server and eureka-server modules.